The Barn Church, Kew

 St Philip and All Saints is part of a joint parish with St Luke's Church, Kew, under the same vicar, Rev Dr Melanie Harrington, who took up the role in June 2021.
 It is a member of the Anglican Communion and Church of England and, locally, is part of Churches Together in Kew.
 The parish is almost entirely residential and many of the residents work in central London.

 Activities

 The church has a service of worship on Sundays at 9.30 a.m.

 The church and adjacent hall (built in 1967) are a hub for the local neighbourhood as there are few other community facilities in the area.
 A number of children's activities, including a nursery school, a parent and toddler group and ballet classes, are held there.

 Communications

-The parish publishes a magazine, The Link.
+Until 2020, the parish published a magazine, The Link.

 History

 Before St Philip and All Saints was built, local Anglicans worshipped at St Peter's, a hall erected in 1910 on the corner of Marksbury Avenue and Chilton Road.
 The hall was demolished in the 1990s and a block of sheltered housing (St Philip's Court) now stands on the site.